-The National Park Service has given a top award to a Lynchburg College graduate who organized a popular program to commemorate the 150th anniversary of the end of the Civil War.
+The National Park Service has given a top award to a University of Lynchburg graduate who organized a popular program to commemorate the 150th anniversary of the end of the Civil War.

 Ernie Price ’94 MEd received the Freeman Tilden Award, which recognizes outstanding NPS employees who make outstanding contributions to the public through historical interpretation, on November 12.
 The award recognized his role in organizing Footsteps to Freedom, a program during the Civil War sesquicentennial events at Appomattox Court House National Historic Park in April.